Blosc/c-blosc/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CMake files in Blosc as configured to automatically detect other
-compressors like LZ4, LZ4HC, Snappy or Zlib, so as long as the
+compressors like LZ4, LZ4HC, Snappy or Zlib, so as long as the libraries
-libraries and the header files for these libraries are accessible, you
+and the header files for these libraries are accessible, these will be
-should be done.

-However, due to the lack of standard places for putting development
+used by default.

-files on Windows, the full sources for LZ4, LZ4HC, Snappy and Zlib
+However, the full sources for LZ4, LZ4HC, Snappy and Zlib have been
-have been included in Blosc.
-So in general you should not worry about
+included in Blosc too.
+So, in general, you should not worry about not
-not having (or CMake not finding) the libraries in your system because
+having (or CMake not finding) the libraries in your system because in
-in this case, their sources will be automaticall compiled for you.
+this case, their sources will be automaticall compiled for you.
+That
+effectively means that you can be confident in having a complete support
+for all the supported compression libraries in all supported platforms.

-Regarding Zlib, the library should be easily found on UNIX systems,
+*Note on Zlib*: the library should be easily found on UNIX systems,
 although on Windows, you can help CMake to find it by setting the
 environment variable 'ZLIB_ROOT' to where zlib 'include' and 'lib'
 directories are.
 Also, make sure that Zlib DDL library is in your